-Organize your backlog.
-To begin a Scrum sprint, your team lead (also known as the Scrum master) will identify what work to pull from your backlog—i.e. work that needs to be done.
+1. Organize your backlog.
+To begin a Scrum sprint, your team lead will identify what work to pull from your product backlog—i.e., work that needs to be done.
 In order to have the best Scrum sprint possible, make sure you have your product backlog clearly documented in one place.
-Consider using a project management tool to collect all of this information.
+Consider using a project management tool to organize all of this information.

-Hold a sprint planning session.
-Before you can start your Scrum sprint, you need to know what you’ll be focusing on.
-During your sprint planning session, you’ll evaluate what work from the backlog your team will focus on during this specific Scrum sprint.
+2. Hold a sprint planning session.
+Before you can start your Scrum sprint, you need to know what you’ll be focusing on and why.
+In this stage, you’ll define the sprint goals and convey to your team why the sprint is valuable to shareholders.
+From there, you’ll determine which sprint backlog tasks you’ll tackle during this specific Scrum sprint and how the work will get done.
 To get started, try our free sprint planning template.

-Connect and reflect during the sprint retrospective.
-After your sprint is over, take some time to discuss how it went, and what could be improved in the future.
-Remember that Scrum believes in a process of continuous improvement—so don’t be afraid to try new processes or re-work strategies that feel less effective during your next sprint.
+6. Connect and reflect during the sprint retrospective.
+After your sprint is over, take some time to discuss how it went and what could be improved in the future.
+Remember that Scrum believes in a process of continuous improvement—so don’t be afraid to try new processes or rework strategies that feel less effective during your next sprint.
 Try our free sprint retrospective template to guide your next meeting.